Niki DeMartino Poses In Comfy White Jumper For Latest Instagram Upload: ‘Come In Bed With Me’

 YouTube star Niki DeMartino treated fans with a number of new photos of herself on Instagram.

 The 25-year-old stunned in a long-sleeved white jumper with a colorful floral print on the front.
 DeMartino is known for sporting different hair colors and opted for orange locks with her natural dark roots still on show.
-She accessorized herself numerous gold necklaces and small earrings.
+She accessorized herself with numerous gold necklaces and small earrings.
 For her makeup application, DeMartino appeared to have applied a glossy lip, black mascara, and eyeliner.

 The YouTuber — who boasts more than 2.4 million subscribers — posted four images within one upload.